Revolutionary Offensive

-The Revolutionary Offensive was a political campaign in Cuba starting in 1968 to nationalize all remaining private small businesses, which at the time totaled to be about 58,000 small enterprises.
+The Revolutionary Offensive (Spanish: Ofensiva revolucionaria) was a political campaign in Cuba starting in 1968 to nationalize all remaining private small businesses, which at the time totaled to be about 58,000 small enterprises.
 The campaign would spur industrialization in Cuba and focus the economy on sugar production, specifically to a deadline for an annual sugar harvest of 10 million tons by 1970.
 The economic focus on sugar production involved international volunteers and the mobilization of workers from all sectors of the Cuban economy.
 Economic mobilization also coincided with greater militarization of Cuban political structures and society in general.

 By 1970 production in other sectors of the Cuban economy had fallen, and the predicted 10 million ton annual harvest fell short to only 8.5 million.
 The failure of the 1970 harvest caused officials to reassess the Cuban economy, sacrificing egalitarian measures and embracing Soviet influence.

 Background

 By 1965, Cuba was officially a one-party state after a long period of political solidification by Fidel Castro after the Cuban Revolution.
 In September 1966, Fidel Castro gave a speech to representatives of the Committees for the Defense of the Revolution.
 In the speech, he gave his ruling that workers would no longer receive material bonuses for extra labor and instead be encouraged by "moral enthusiasm" alone, which distanced Cuba from the Soviet model of using material incentives.
 This independent approach to economic policy fell into a global trend during the Cold War in which Third World countries adopted independent economic strategies in relation to the industrialized dominant power blocs.

 Cuba had begun what was referred to as the "radical experiment", where the country was to be reorganized to promote revolutionary consciousness and an independent economy.
 Rural to urban migration was regulated, excess urban workers were sent to the countryside, and agricultural labor became common for students, soldiers, and convicts.
 The Military Units to Aid Production were established and used "anti-social" prisoners as penal laborers in agriculture.

 In February 1968, a group in the Communist Party of Cuba and other official organizations known as the "microfaction" was completely purged from the government.
 The group numbered almost forty officials who endorsed Soviet-style material incentives over moral enthusiasm to encourage workers.
 They were accused of conspiring against the state, and made to serve prison sentences.

+The Revolutionary Offensive drew on ideas articulated by Che Guevara during the Great Debate, a period of well-publicized economic debates in Cuba.